Lake Shore Drive: As political moniker

 In the 20th century, the tiny neighborhoods near Lake Shore Drive came to be occupied by exclusive high-rise apartments, condominiums and co-op buildings.
 To the political columnist Mike Royko, Lake Shore Drive was goo-goo territory, a land occupied by Chicago's wealthy "good-government" types.
 Royko sometimes used Lake Shore Drive as a political moniker.
 Though he often agreed with the reformers, he looked upon them with the same cynical eye as his fictional Chicago everyman, Slats Grobnik.

 In motorsport

 A part of the Chicago Street Course uses Lakeshore Drive as a part of the track.

 In popular culture

 Both vintage and modern upscale condominiums along Lake Shore Drive in Lake View East stand side by side, overshadowing the historic Jewish Temple Sholom.

 Lake Shore Drive is gateway to many marinas like Belmont Harbor, one of the largest in Chicago.

 Many films based in Chicago feature scenes on Lake Shore Drive, including Cheaper by the Dozen, Ferris Bueller's Day Off, The Blues Brothers, The Break-Up, Risky Business, Love Jones, My Best Friend's Wedding, Somewhere in Time and National Lampoon's Vacation.
 In When Harry Met Sally..., the title characters are seen taking Lake Shore Drive in the opposite compass direction to that which their origin point and destination would require.

+The last, long shot of the 2008 film Gran Torino, over which the end credits roll and the eponymous title song plays, shows the car driven along Lake Shore Drive and disappearing into the distance.